Anette11/CountDownTimer/README.md

-# CountDownTimerApp
+# CountDownTimer
-CountDownTimerApp created in Android Studio
+CountDownTimer created in Android Studio

 Press TextViewProgress in the center of the screen to invoke AlertDialog.
 Set minutes and seconds.